The Muscles of the Back

 The psoas major and iliacus muscles make up the iliopsoas.
 These go from the lumbar spine to each of the thigh bones (also called femurs).
 In addition to moving the thigh, these muscles help bend the back.

 A smaller muscle, called the psoas minor, is located in front of the iliopsoas.

 The back is made of the spine, discs, nerves, muscles, tendons, ligaments, and other structures.
 Injuries – such as a muscle or tendon strain – are common and can lead to pain.

 GoodPath’s personalized approach to care helps provide relief faster.
-Take our assessment for a well-rounded back pain kit in 4 minutes or less.
+Take our assessment to begin a well-rounded back pain program in 4 minutes or less.